 In quick summary, below is a personal injury case checklist of the steps you can expect to go through when you follow a personal injury lawsuit:

 - Get medical attention for your injury

-- Hire a personal injury attorney
+- Hire an experienced personal injury attorney for a case review

 - Participate in your attorney’s initial investigation of police reports, medical records, and other relevant evidence